 After hour emergency concerns: 937-585-6632 #4

-New water service info – Residents comes to complete form and a $81.50 guarantee deposit is required to have service to address complete and turned on.
+New water service info – Residents will need to complete the tenant agreement form and a $163.00 guarantee deposit is required to have service to address complete and turned on.

 Payments types – cash, check, cashiers check, money orders and credit card (fees may apply).